mukeshjakkula-rtl/APB_slave/README.md

 master chnaging the signals according to next transactions so to avoid the race conditions we use internal buffers

-// still we have buffers to get reliable data
-// could cause issues if paddr,pwdata,pwrite changes immediately in access
-// state so, // we add buffers for all those signals in setup state
+still we have buffers to get reliable data could cause issues if paddr,pwdata,pwrite changes immediately in access state so,we add buffers for all those signals in setup state